-RD8200 systems are shipped as standard configured to use Li-Ion battery packs.
+RD8200 systems are shipped configured to use Li-Ion battery packs as a standard.

 Both the locator and transmitter can also be powered using good quality rechargeable D-cell NiMH batteries or the optional accessory Li-Ion rechargeable battery packs.
 It’s important to set the correct battery chemistry in the locator to optimize performance.